Migliorin/migliorin/README.md

 **About me**
 - 🧑 I'm a computer engineering student at Amazonas State University and I'm in my third year of five
-- 🧑‍💻 Currently, I work with Data Science, Machine/Deep Learning and Computer Vision.
+- 🧑‍💻 Currently, I work with Data Science, Machine/Deep Learning and Computer Vision mainly.
 I worked with Natural Language Processing as well.
-- 💻 Sometimes, I do Data Science projects freelancer :)
+- 💻 Sometimes I do Data Science projects freelancer and personal projects :)
+- 👯 I’m looking to collaborate on science community with science reasearchs about Deep Learning

 **And my goals are**
 - 📖 Learn everything I can